CyrilCermak/modular_architecture_on_ios/README.md

 provide the foundation for the communication with other systems via network protocols. `Radio` in this case could implement some communication channel via BLE (Bluetooth Low Energy) or other technology which would connect to the solar array or heat radiator.
+Further, `UIComponents` are used to bootstrap the design and `Persistence` is used for a database operations.

 ### Cosmonaut